 The primary documentation on the LKB is provided by the book Implementing Typed Feature Structure Grammars.
 Excerpts from the book provide an tour of the LKB (although see LkbInstallation for revised installation instructions) and the user manual.

 These pages are intended to provide documentation for aspects of the LKB not covered by the book, including recent developments.
 The use of a wiki forum is intended to enable LKB developers and users alike to contribute to the available on-line documentation.
-If you are new to the wiki paradigm, please familiarize yourself with some of the etiquettes and formatting guidelines before you start editing pages, create a wiki user name for yourself, and register on the server.
+If you are new to the wiki paradigm, please first familiarize yourself with the etiquette and formatting guidelines, then create a wiki user name for yourself, register on the server, and start editing pages.

 The LKB has been in active use since around 1991, with a substantially new version in use from about 1997.
 These pages include documentation on the following topics:

 LkbCopyright: Copyright and licensing;

 LkbEmacs: Interfacing the LKB to the emacs(1) editor;